zkxl/zkxl.github.io/_posts/2017-02-08-greedy-algorithm.md

     for next_node in graph[node]:
       if d[next_node] <= d[node] + costs(node, next_node):
-        continue # switch to next if the next_node already found on a smaller path from s or next_node is a backtracking node (this is a undirected graph) d[next_node] = d[node] + costs(node, next_node)
+        continue # switch to next if the next_node already found on a smaller path from s or next_node is a backtracking node (this is a undirected graph)
+      '''
+        Considering how d is defined, it looks somewhat like dp.
+      '''
+      d[next_node] = d[node] + costs(node, next_node)
       next_node.parent = node # build the tree